violetsoko/Salon-Chic/replit.md

-# Lumière Salon
+# Florence - Hair Braiding Specialist

 ## Overview

-Lumière Salon is a luxury hair salon website with appointment booking, contact forms, testimonials, and an admin dashboard.
+Florence is an expert hair braiding specialist website showcasing professional braiding services with appointment booking, testimonials, and an admin dashboard.
 The application features a modern React frontend with a polished design using custom typography (Playfair Display, Montserrat) and a sophisticated color scheme.
 The backend is built with Express and uses PostgreSQL for data persistence.
+Services include Box Braids, Knotless Braids, Cornrows, Goddess Braids, Twists & Senegalese, Bun Braids, Feed-in Braids, and Artistic Braiding.

 ## User Preferences